n-roemheld/book-poster/README.md

 Note: This was only tested with Python 3.12 yet.
 Compatibility with earlier Python versions is not guaranteed.
 Required modules: feedparser, PIL, numpy

+I do not own any copyrights to the fonts.
+Original copyrights apply.